+Budget submissions for AFY 2016 and FY 2017 will require that each agency submit the same level of funding that is appropriated for FY 2016 (HB 76).
 Budget requests for additional funds will be allowed only for growth, workload, or enrollment driven programs.
 OPB will notify agencies which programs have been identified for additional funding requests.

-Agency fiscal officers should notify their OPB analysts as to the base budget that will be used for the AFY 2015 budget and the FY 2016 budget.
+Agency fiscal officers should notify their OPB analysts as to the base budget that will be used for the AFY 2016 budget and the FY 2017 budget.
 Agencies should identify either the AOB or an approved cut-off amendment for the base budget.
 The base budget must be the same when requesting funds for either fiscal year.